Pat Callaghan

 Conference on Robot Learning, 2022

-We studied how an agent might actively select from multiple forms of human-provided feedback to learn the weights of a human's reward function.
+We studied how an interactive agent might actively select from multiple forms of human-provided feedback to learn a human's preferences.

 Image and Lidar Dataset of the West Desert Sinkhole: An Analog for Steep-walled Planetary Pits.